-Such certification must be from an organization approved by the LHC or the Corporation.
-None of the persons or entities serving as management company may have in their portfolio a project with material or uncorrected non-compliance beyond the applicable cure period.
-LHC approval is required to change a management company within two years of project completion.
-Any such request must evidence that the change in Management Company is necessary for the viability of the project.
+Such certification must be from an organization approved by the LHC.
+None of the persons or entities serving as the property management company may have in their portfolio a project with material or uncorrected issues of non-compliance beyond the applicable cure period.
+LHC approval is required to change a management company within two (2) years of project completion.
+Any such request must evidence that the change in management company is necessary for the viability of the project.

-The development must be managed by an On-Site Manager that has received LIHTC Compliance Certification dated no more than 12 months prior to the Application deadline from a program deemed acceptable to the Corporation in accordance with industry recognized training standards.
+The development must be managed by an on-site manager that has received LIHTC Compliance Certification dated no more than twelve (12) months prior to the application deadline from a program deemed acceptable to the Corporation in accordance with industry recognized training standards.